adhityan/mongodb-replica-set-tls/README.md

 ### MongoDB - Configure a 3 Nodes ReplicaSet to support TLS/SSL

 #### Create the Root Certificate
+NOTE: Commands to be change accordingly based on the application you are using to generate certificate.
+In this particular example we are using openssl application.
 The Root Certificate (aka CA File) will be used to sign and identify your certificate.
 To generate it, run the command below.

     $ openssl req -nodes -out ca.pem -new -x509 -keyout ca.key